Big Bang GitLab Continuous Integration (CI) Workflow📜

 Package Tests📜

-If required, the upgrade step can skipped when MR title starts with ‘SKIP UPGRADE’
+If required, the upgrade step can be skipped when the MR title starts with ‘SKIP UPGRADE.’

 Auto Tag📜